PyCQA/docformatter/README.rst

       -r, --recursive       drill down directories recursively
       --wrap-summaries length
-                            wrap long summary lines at this length (default: 79) --no-blank            do not add blank line after description --pre-summary-newline
+                            wrap long summary lines at this length (default: 79) --wrap-descriptions length
+                            wrap descriptions at this length (default: 0) --no-blank            do not add blank line after description --pre-summary-newline
                             add a newline before the summary of a multi-line